 These professionals are at the forefront and, every day, are doing their best to protect children and keep children safe.
 But they need supporting too.

 Some of the issues they come up against are incredibly complex and, without proper support, I fear for the mental wellbeing of these vital professionals.

 Now, more than ever, we are reliant, as a society, on the internet.
 It has been an absolute lifeline during the coronavirus lockdown, and will continue to be as the world adapts to an uncertain future.

 We need to make sure our professionals working with young people know there is help out there, and that they can reach out and get the support they need before it is too late.

-The POSH helpline is free to use and is available for all UK professionals working with children.
+The Professionals Online Safety Helpline is free to use and is available for all UK professionals working with children.